 Next I poured each color into it’s own segment of the container we had.
 Separate bowls would work great, but this was just what we needed.

 I added about 1 TBS of baking soda to each color of the sidewalk chalk paint recipe, just to make sure it was thick enough.

 Next I started adding water.
 I would add just a little, 1-2 TBS at a time, mix as well as possible – then repeat.
 Continue adding water and stirring until you get the consistency you would like.

 I wanted the consistency to be thinner than paste, but thicker than water.
 That is exactly what it became.

-We took our dish full of sidewalk chalk paint, paint brushes, and my skepticism.
+We took our dish full of sidewalk chalk paint, paint brushes, and.
 I was afraid it wasn’t going to work and I would be crushing my preschooler’s dreams.
 You know what, though?
 It was PERFECT.
 The consistency wasn’t too drippy, the colors were bold and fun, it dried just like sidewalk chalk and helped us to create masterpieces.

 One cool feature is that if you don’t use up all the paint, you can save it for later just by adding a lid.

 We mostly made doodles, but it was such a good time.
 Just sitting on the grass, enjoying each other’s company and the sunshine.
 We had a fabulous time making and playing with this sidewalk chalk paint!
 In my opinion, this is a MUST HAVE for summer if you want a quick, easy and laugh inducing activity to do with your kids!
 Plus..it cost less than $2 and I still have 4 colors of sidewalk paint left.

 Looking for more paint ideas?
 Then check this out: